President, FHI Ventures

 Kiara began her career in India, where she worked to establish a healthcare and education nonprofit in the slums and red-light districts of Calcutta.
 She went on to work as a consultant in Beijing, then as an economic development Peace Corps volunteer in Costa Rica.
 While in Peace Corps, she managed projects ranging from microfinance initiatives to an effort that brought together the private, public and nonprofit sectors to bring potable water to a district of 20,000 people.
 As a Clinton Fellow in India, she drove strategic management initiatives to diversify a social enterprise’s funding model and enhance its product offerings to more effectively foster financial inclusion among marginalized populations.
 To help address inefficiencies within India’s startup ecosystem, Kiara joined Unitus Ventures, the venture capital arm of Capria Ventures, where she worked to strengthen India’s startup ecosystem and drive more sustainable impact investing initiatives in emerging markets worldwide.

-Kiara received her undergraduate degree from the University of Pennsylvania, where she studied health and societies, political science, French, with further coursework in economics, finance, and entrepreneurship.
+Kiara received her undergraduate degree from the University of Pennsylvania, where she studied healthcare, political science, French, with further coursework in economics, finance, and entrepreneurship.